ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 Application app;
 app.SetWindow(hWnd);
-app.Initialize(); // this returns immediately, but engine sub-system begin to be initialized in the background... wi::initializer::WaitForInitializationsToFinish(); // block until all engine sub-systems are ready.
+app.Initialize(); // this returns immediately, but engine sub-system begin to be initialized in the background... lb::initializer::WaitForInitializationsToFinish(); // block until all engine sub-systems are ready.
 If this is called before Run(), then initialization screen won't be shown. while(true)
 {
 	app.Run();